The first day of May is known as “May Day”, and is a time to celebrate the coming of Summer.

 Every year thousands of single men and women dance around a Maypole, holding on to ribbons until they become entwined with their new loves!

 In 1644, Members of Parliament banned all festivities on May Day.

 Unlike Easter and Christmas, May Day is the one festival of the year which has no significant church service. – Not too surprising really, considering it’s a Pagan festival!

 In previous centuries people would often take the day of work to celebrate May Day, often without the support of their employer.

-The USA and Canada do not recognise May Day!
+The USA and Canada do not recognize May Day!

-Throughout the world, May Day is recognised as “International Workers Day”.
+Throughout the world, May Day is recognized as “International Workers Day”.